 - Often invoices or meter readings are not in MJ or TJ but in kWh or Nm3.
-Please attach the calculation of how the MJ is determined based on the invoices or meter readings. - Use the Net Calorific Value (NCV) of Lower Heating Value (LHV).
-Explanation: Some countries measure fuel according to its Gross Calorific Value (GCV) or Higher Heating Value

-(HHV), while other countries use NCV or LHV.

-- 3. The distinction between GCV and NCV arises from the possible different physical states (liquid or gaseous) of water following combustion.
+Please attach the calculation of how the MJ is determined based on the invoices or meter readings. - 2.
+Use the Net Calorific Value (NCV) of Lower Heating Value (LHV). - Explanation: some countries measure fuel according to its Gross Calorific Value (GCV) or Higher Heating Value (HHV), while other countries use NCV or LHV. - 3.
+The distinction between GCV and NCV arises from the possible different physical states (liquid or gaseous) of water following combustion.
 A commonly accepted approximation is that NCV is 95% of GCV for coal and oil and 90% of GCV for natural gas.
-Intergovernmental Panel on Climate Change (IPCC) does not provide a relationship between NCV and GCV for biomass fuels, presumably because the moisture content of biomass fuels can vary extensively.
-More information can be found on the website of the GHG Protocol and via this link. - 4.
+Intergovernmental Panel on Climate Change (IPCC) does not provide a relationship between NCV and GCV for biomass fuels, presumably because the moisture content of biomass fuels can vary extensively. - 4.
 Below you will find an overview of the most used conversion factor per country and energy source.
 You can use these factors to calculate the TJ NCV.